michelleliu103/w205_finalproject/Readme.txt

 Steps to run the project
 ------------------------

-1. set up the EC2 AMI with attached EBS volume as described in Exercise 2 instructions if "df -k" doesn't show a /data volume... use "fdisk -l" to find path and
+1. set up the EC2 AMI with attached EBS volume as described in Exercise 2 instructions.
+The AMI can be found in the N. Virginia region.
+The name is UCB_W205_Final_Project_Tweets and the ID is ami-3f20bd29.

+	If "df -k" doesn't show a /data volume... use "fdisk -l" to find path and
                 "mount -t ext4 (path) /data" to mount it